-The Australian government has relaunched the Health Star Rating (HSR) system – hoping to convince us to make healthier food choices.
+The Australian government recently relaunched the Health Star Rating (HSR) system – hoping to convince us to make healthier food choices.
 ‘The more stars – the healthier the food’, they say.
 Unfortunately it misses the target: many of the recommendations are not only misleading for consumers – but plain wrong by any standard.

 And still is there no consideration for the three in four people with food intolerances like gluten, dairy, nightshades or fructose sensitivity.